-Heavy Metals include iron, lead, mercury and many others.
+Heavy Metals include iron, lead, mercury, and many others.
 They are found in the air, soil, water and almost all products that the patients use.
-Heavy metals are essential for the patients’ survival but overexposure can lead to toxicity causing psychiatric, neurological and physical symptoms and even death.
+Heavy metals are essential for the patients’ survival, but overexposure can lead to toxicity causing psychiatric, neurological and physical symptoms and even death.

-Most patients can tolerate fair amount of heavy metal.
+Most patients can tolerate a fair amount of heavy metal.
 Exposure to heavy metals can be eliminated in feces, urine, and sweat; however, excessive exposure from an unknown source or errors of metabolism can lead to psychiatric and cognitive disturbance.

 Majority of these heavy metals like aluminum and mercury cross the blood-brain barrier and enter the brain tissues.
 Furthermore, these heavy metals also block certain nutrients by competing in the binding sites on enzymes and proteins.

-Common sources of exposure include:
+Conventional sources of exposure include:

-- Lead: Hair dye, mascara, tobacco and pottery paint can cause amnesia, mood swings, irritability and depression, explosive anger and attention deficit disorder.
+- Lead: Hair dye, mascara, tobacco, and pottery paint can cause amnesia, mood swings, irritability and depression, explosive anger, and attention deficit disorder.

-- Mercury: Seafood such as tuna fish, dental fillings and laxatives can cause mood swings, depression, cognitive problems and psychosis.
+- Mercury: Seafood such as tuna fish, dental fillings and laxatives can cause mood swings, depression, cognitive problems, and psychosis.

-- Aluminum: This can be found in cookware, deodorants, artificial food coloring and many other sources and its toxicity can lead to neurocognitive disturbance and tics.
+- Aluminum: This can be found in cookware, deodorants, artificial food coloring, and many other sources and its toxicity can lead to neurocognitive disturbance and tics.

-- Arsenic: Compounds containing this are found in insecticides, herbicides, and fungicides for fruits and vegetables can increase crop yield but its toxicity can cause headaches, confusion, convulsions and night blindness.
+- Arsenic: Compounds containing this are found in insecticides, herbicides, and fungicides for fruits and vegetables can increase crop yield, but its toxicity can cause headaches, confusion, convulsions and night blindness.

 - Copper: This can be found in cookware, hard water, hot tubs, swimming pools, oysters, chocolate and copper IUD.
-Overexposure can cause fatigue, insomnia, detachment and depression.
+Overexposure can cause fatigue, insomnia, detachment, and depression.